Princess-org/Princess-org.github.io/source/modules.rst

 languages.
 You need to either write the headers yourself using ``#extern`` or you may use the gencstd.py file provided by the compiler to generate the headers for you.

-Do note that the standard C library is already provided via ``cstd.pr``.
+The standard C library is already provided via ``cstd.pr``.
 On linux, you also have access to most of the linux headers defined via ``linux.pr``, and on windows you have the windows headers from ``windows.pr``.